Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

   * https://ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/_README.cygwin
   * https://theweatherguy.net/blog/weather-links-info/how-to-install-and-compile-wgrib2-on-mac-os-10-14-6-mojave/

-If you encounter a subprocess not running issue under cron on MacOS, you might want to try a few things.
+In case, you encounter a subprocess not running issue under cron on MacOS, you might want to try a few things.

 * Turn on Terminal in Full Disk Access - **System Settings** > **Privacy and Security** > **Full Disk Access** > turn on **Terminal**